keybase/keybase-bot/README.md

 You can filter out your own messages by looking at a message's sender object.
 Hides exploding messages by default.

+Note that if your bot was added into a channel as a restricted bot, it won't have access to channel names.
+So you should be using `conversationId` when responding in the same conversation.

 ##### Parameters

 - `onMessage` **[OnMessage](#onmessage)** A callback that is triggered on every message your bot receives.